Icelandic moss plant. For the cardiovascular system. Use for cough

 • healing.

-The correct use of Icelandic moss helps to improve digestion, cleanse the body of harmful substances and get rid of chronic diseases.
-The main thing is to use the gift of nature correctly and take medicines from it as directed.
-Icelandic moss has no contraindications; only expired raw materials can harm health.
+Proper use of Icelandic moss helps improve digestion, cleanse the body of harmful substances and get rid of chronic diseases.
+The main thing is to use the gift of nature correctly and take medicines from it as prescribed.
+Icelandic moss has no contraindications; only expired raw materials can cause harm to health.

-Plants for making home remedies can be purchased at a pharmacy or collected by yourself.
-Popularity among adherents healthy lifestyle hot lichen tea conquered life.
-To prepare it, you will need the following ingredients:
+Plants for preparing home remedies can be purchased at the pharmacy or collected yourself.
+Popularity among adherents healthy image hot lichen tea has conquered my life.
+To prepare it you will need the following ingredients:

 • dry Icelandic moss (2 teaspoons);